Despite IMF projections, India still among fastest growing economies: Sitharaman

 The minister is here to attend the annual meeting of the IMF and the World Bank.
-Sitharaman said she is "certainly not risking a comparison" with China, even though the two countries' growth rates have been projected at 6.1 percent in the latest IMF report.
+Sitharaman said she is "certainly not risking a comparison" with China, even though the two countries growth rates have been projected at 6.1 per cent in a latest IMF report.

 With all that being said, "the point cannot be missed” that India is still "growing the fastest" in the given global scenario, Sitharaman observed.
 "I wish it can be more.
 I wish it can grow faster.
 I'll make every effort to make it grow faster.
 But the fact remains that it is still growing faster.